Books by Madeleine Watson

 Buy from Amazon

 What begins as a straightforward kidnap thriller becomes a psychological excavation of the author’s own hidden past.
-The Locked Door tells the story of Gemma, a hostage trapped in an upstairs room, cutting a hole in the floor to spy on her captors — but behind this fictional plot lies a second, shadow novel the author never knew she was writing.
-Decades later, she discovers the disturbing truth encoded in the story’s compulsive “strand,” revealing a subconscious message she was too young to understand.
-With diary entries and illustrations, this true account exposes the double‑life of a novel that was never just a novel.
+The Locked Door tells the story of a hostage trapped in an upstairs room.
+She cuts a hole in the floor to spy on her captors below.
+But behind this fictional plot hides a second, shadow novel the author couldn't see.
+Decades later, I would discover the disturbing truth encoded in the story’s compulsive “strand,”.
+With diary entries and illustrations, this true account exposes the double‑life of a troubled writer.

 NORTH WINDOW: The Stranger behind the Reflection